wiredmatt/smart-pirates/README.md

     }
     ```

     What's `external`?
-It is a [function modifier](https://www.tutorialspoint.com/solidity/solidity_function_modifiers.htm), that specifies that this function can only be called from outside of this contract, meaning that I couldn't call this function from another function.
+It is a [function modifier](https://www.tutorialspoint.com/solidity/solidity_function_modifiers.htm), that specifies that this function can only be called from outside of this contract, meaning that I couldn't call this function from another function

     What's `onlyAuthor`?
 This modifier checks that the one calling has the same public key as the one who created (deployed) this contract

+## Creating a journal (deploying the smart contract)

+To deploy a smart contract means to upload it to the blockchain, so other people (and even other contracts) can interact with it, in this case, once the contract is deployed, the pirate will be able to record journal entries that'll be stored in the blockchain

+### Steps

+1. Make sure you have Ganache running, and that it's listening in the port 8545.

+2. Open the terminal and run the following commands:

+    2.1 Compile the contract
+    ```bash
+    truffle compile --all
+    ```

+    2.2 Deploy it
+    ```bash
+    truffle migrate --network development
+    ```

+    2.3 Inspect from Ganache

+    Check in the transactions tab, you should see one tagged with "Contract Creation".

+## Adding an entry to the journal

+This is no pirate journal if it's empty, let's fill it with some adventures!

+2. Open the terminal and run the following commands:

+    truffle console --network development